At PHSA, we want every patient to feel safe and confident in their care.

 What this means for you:

-- There is now one clear quality & safety strategy guiding all our programs
+- There is now one clear quality & safety strategy for our programs

-- Staff can see how their daily work connects to safer, higher-quality care
+- The strategy helps staff see how their daily work connects to safer, higher-quality care

 We are creating a culture where staff learn from every event and quickly use that knowledge to improve care.